abbbi/qmpbackup/README.md

 -----------

-1) Dirty-bitmaps are not saved through vm shutdowns currently, qmpbackup will fail accordingly if no bitmap is existing and an incremental backup is attempted.
-Newer qemu versions might change that behavior and will make bitmaps persistent.
+1) Dirty-bitmaps are not saved through vm shutdowns currently, qmpbackup will fail accordingly if no bitmap exists and an incremental backup is attempted.
+This feature is currently worked on in Qemu and future versions might change that behavior and will make bitmaps persistent.

 2) qmpbackup does not talk to the qemu agent in order to thaw the filesystem or make sure your backed up data is consistent up to a application level.

 3) Using the QMP protocol it cannot be used together with libvirt as libvirt exclusively uses the virtual machines monitor socket.
-Livirt however will make sure to provide a good implementation of the dirty-bitmap feature in the future.
-Any hints on this are appreciated.
+I think it will make sure to provide a good implementation of the dirty-bitmap feature in the future.

+4) Qemus ```drive-backup``` function does currently not support dumping data as a stream, it also cannot work with fifo pipes as the blockdriver expects functions as ftruncate and fseek to work on the target file.